 To understand what Liquid Organic Matter does, you must first understand the concept of Plant Potentiality.
-Plant potentiality is based in the first true principle of growing, that all inputs affect the final product.
-The moment a seed is started in propagation it has an optimal potential, but only in the optimal growing conditions which is almost impossible to obtain.
+Plant potentiality is based on the first true principle of growing, that all inputs affect the final product.
+The moment a seed is started in propagation, it has an optimal potential, but only in the optimal growing conditions, which is almost impossible to obtain.
 The same goes for a clone, but the initial potential is based on the mother it came from.
-As a farmer, gardener, or grower, every specific input, from each moment of the day, has an affect and will give different results no matter how small.
-This includes the specific phenotype of the genetics, air temperature, humidity, CO2 levels, light, nutrients, trace minerals, organic matter, biology, environmental toxins, etc. The idea of Pheno hunting in reality is differences in how each specific plant uptakes nutrients, which in effect is shown though its variance in quality.
+As a farmer, gardener, or grower, every specific input from each moment of the day has an effect and will give different results no matter how small.
+This includes the specific phenotype of the genetics, air temperature, humidity, CO2 levels, light, nutrients, trace minerals, organic matter, biology, environmental toxins, etc. The idea of Pheno hunting in reality is the differences in how each specific plant uptakes nutrients and is shown through its variance in quality.

-We can show results from all our products, including Liquid Organic Matter, that seemingly create growth or quality, but the reality is it removes stresses and feeds trace elements, many less than 20 parts per million that are cofactors in enzymes for secondary metabolites, but are not part of the core micronutrients.
-Our field farmers will see a visible changes in the plants' growth within 24-72 hours as it is not used in constant application like indoor settings.
+We can show results from all our products, including Liquid Organic Matter, that others would say create growth or quality, but the reality is it removes stresses and feeds trace elements, many less than 20 parts per million, which are cofactors in enzymes for secondary metabolites, but are not part of the core micronutrients.
+Our field farmers will see visible changes in their plants' growth within 24-72 hours as it is not used in constant applications like indoor settings.

 So why do we mention this?
 It matters.

-Not only do we start with the highest quality base material, but our organic chemist separates and pulls out the aspects we don’t want in a soil amendment including salts, heavy metals and non-humate particles.
-Within mines there are varying degree of humates found from less than 30% to over 90%.
+Not only do we start with the highest quality base material, but our organic chemist separates and pulls out the aspects we don’t want in a soil amendment including salts, heavy metals, and non-humate particles.
+Within mines, there are varying degrees of humates found from less than 30% to over 90%.

 What do we see by using Liquid Organic Matter in the field as well as indoors?

-Less stress is an interesting point of contention with regards to growing cannabis.
+Less stress is an interesting point of contention with regard to growing cannabis.
 There are manufactured stresses that elicit secondary metabolite responses, which can raise the terpenes and other aspects, and then there is plant potential, which raises the quality to a higher degree naturally prior to manufactured stress being implemented by growers.
 This will raise the ultimate potential even higher.
-We speak in terms of reducing stresses, but for so many growers they only have known how to manufacture stresses to create perceived higher secondary metabolites.
-The reality is there is a balance between removing stresses and manufactured targeted stresses.
+We speak in terms of reducing stresses, but so many growers only have known how to manufacture stresses to create higher secondary metabolites.
+The reality is there is a balance between removing stresses and manufacturing targeted stresses.

 The less a plant stresses, the closer it can get to its optimal potential.
 Like black oil, LOM coats the roots to help protect and aid in both soil and soilless mediums.
 Ours is different as it has had most of the salts removed as well so it has a much higher bioavailability.